mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

   valuable in certain situations.
 Instead, just shoot and concentrate on what you're doing in real time.
 When it's over you can check the results.
-  Bad shots will be bad, good shots will be good, regardless of the time when you check them, but you'll have more material to pick from!
+  Bad shots will be bad, good shots will be good, regardless of the time when you check them, but you'll have more material to choose from!
 It's OK to have review enabled if you're shooting something that is not moving and where you can't really miss a moment.